sharontherese/latin-mass-wedding/content/married-saints/index.md

 * Saints Louis and Zelie Martin
 * Saints Henry II and Cunigunde of Luxembourg
 * Saints Stephen and Giselle of Hungary
+* Saints Elzear of Cabran and Delphine of Glandeves
 * Saint Thomas More
 * Saint Adelaide
 * Saint Matilda